Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/art/index.md

 ## You don't need great art to make a good character

 Don't wait until you're satisfied with your art abilities before making a character.
-The more you improve, the more you'll see other things to improve at.
+The more you improve, the more you'll see other ways to improve.
 Work with the skill you have, and you'll improve as you go.

 ::: quote